elisoncrum/piipan/docs/pprl.md

 ### Date of Birth (DoB)

-Participant's Date of Birth in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Participant's Date of Birth must be formatted in accordance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 The ISO 8601 format uses a 4-digit year, a zero-padded month, and a zero-padded day.
 The 3 values are separated by a hyphen: `YYYY-MM-DD`.

 Before normalizing, dates must be validated against the Gregorian calendar and be within the past 130 years.